jellymawan/icdep/extension.md

 - This process is repeated until the recipient receives the index card

 ## Specify whether contents are ASCII text, Unicode text, or binary values
 - Write down the type of content in human-readable form (ASCII) on the corner of the index card.
-The receivers will be able to read what type of message is written in the index card
+The receivers will be able to read what type of message is written in the index card without actually seeing the message.

 ## Keep a record of what nodes the card has passed through.
-- On the index card, write down a unique identifier of each node (person) that has received the card
+- On the index card, write down a unique identifier of each node (person) that has received the card.
+This can be name, student ID, etc.